THE CENTRE FOR INDIAN SCHOLARS

 2014 Indigenous Interreligious Conference

-On June 23-26, 2014, the Centre For Indian Scholars (CIS) will be convening the 2014 Indigenous Interreligious Conference (IIC) at the heart of Turtle Island, Bowiting or Sault Ste.
+This fall the Centre For Indian Scholars (CIS) will be convening the 2014 Indigenous Interreligious Conference (IIC) at the heart of Turtle Island, Bowiting or Sault Ste.
 Marie, Ontario /Michigan.
+WE HAVE MOVED THE CONFERENCE FROM JUNE TO THE FALL SO THAT WE CAN FIND THE FUNDS TO HELP PEOPLE PARTICIPATE.
 The CIS Board has established the Great Lakes Bowiting Committee to organize this special conference which is a continuation of the 70s Indian Ecumenical Conference held in Morley, Alberta.
 Your support and donations are important.

 To hold a gathering of invited Indigenous spiritual people and for them to share who they are, their concerns about the past, present and visions for the future.